sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/3000 - table-tips.md

 - Try framing each description as the exact title and column headers in the table

-- For more information about how to write instructions (or "prompts") for this method's Description parameters, see [Best practices for prompt engineering with OpenAI](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api).
+- For more information about how to write descriptions, or "prompts", [Query extraction tips](doc:query-tips).

 Examples